 3D Printing or Additive Manufacturing Processing: DualDraw industrial dust control systems have been at the forefront of helping 3D printing companies and consumers capture the dust and fumes generated during and after the additive manufacturing process.
 If you are a consumer or a manufacturer of this type revolutionary equipment give us a call to discuss options to keep your facility clean and safe of hazardous, and often combustible, dust and fumes.

 Light airborne dust generated from the processes above is responsible for creating indoor air quality hazards.
-This type of dust is the common target for manufacturers of dust collector systems like DualDraw.
+This type of dust is the common target for dust collector manufacturers like DualDraw.
 Unlike vacuum systems, dust collection equipment is designed to handle a high volume of airflow (Cubic Feet Per Minute or CFM) at a relatively low flow rate (Feet Per Minute or FPM).
 Dust collector systems generally move a significant amount air spread across a wide area of space.
 For example, a standard 30” D x 48” W downdraft table is moving air through a 10 square foot area.
 Vacuums systems are the opposite.
 Designed for the specific pickup of heavy nuisance debris, they have a comparatively very strong flow rate (FPM) over a narrow area of space, often through a hose only 1.5 to 2.0 inches in diameter.
 The difference between dust collection equipment and industrial vacuum systems is important to understand as oftentimes the perception is that a dust collection system will have “vacuum-like” suction when the reality is much different.
 Both industrial dust collectors are designed to accomplish different facility management objectives.
 To further help you understand how DualDraw industrial dust collectors can help address your dust issues, our engineering team is standing-by to discuss how our equipment may meet your needs.

 Let our dust collector systems help you create a more productive, cleaner, safer and healthier environment for your organization.
 Below are some DualDraw product lines to review that may help you address your industrial dust issues.
 Feel free to contact DualDraw at any time for more information about our dust collection equipment.